tzzcl/RNN-HA/README.md

 This package is developed by Mr. Chen-Lin Zhang (http://lamda.nju.edu.cn/zhangcl/) and Dr. Xiu-Shen Wei (http://lamda.nju.edu.cn/weixs/).
 If you have any problem about the code, please feel free to contact Mr. Chen-Lin Zhang (zhangcl@lamda.nju.edu.cn).
 The package is free for academic usage.
 You can run it at your own risk.
-For other purposes, please contact Prof. Jianxin Wu (wujx2001@gmail.com).
+For other purposes, please contact Dr. Xiu-Shen Wei (weixs.gm@gmail.com).

 If you find our package is useful to your research.
 Please cite our paper: